warmcat/libwebsockets/lib/secure-streams/README.md

 Set the QOS level for this streamtype

+### `mqtt_keep_alive`

+16-bit number representing MQTT keep alive for the stream.

+This is applied at connection time... where different streams may bind to the same underlying MQTT connection, all the streams should have an identical setting for this.

+### `mqtt_clean_start`

+Set to true if the connection should use MQTT's "clean start" feature.

+This is applied at connection time... where different streams may bind to the same underlying MQTT connection, all the streams should have an identical setting for this.

+### `mqtt_will_topic`

+Set the topic of the connection's will message, if any (there is none by default).

+This is applied at connection time... where different streams may bind to the same underlying MQTT connection, all the streams should have an identical setting for this.

+### `mqtt_will_message`

+Set the content of the connect's will message, if any (there is none by default).

+This is applied at connection time... where different streams may bind to the same underlying MQTT connection, all the streams should have an identical setting for this.

+### `mqtt_will_qos`

+Set the QoS of the will message, if any (there is none by default).

+This is applied at connection time... where different streams may bind to the same underlying MQTT connection, all the streams should have an identical setting for this.

+### `mqtt_will_retain`

+Set to true if the connection should use MQTT's "will retain" feature, if there is a will message (there is none by default).

+This is applied at connection time... where different streams may bind to the same underlying MQTT connection, all the streams should have an identical setting for this.

 ## Loading and using updated remote policy

 If the default, hardcoded policy includes a streamtype `fetch_policy`,